kastryulya/kastryulya/README.md

 ---

 ## 🧑‍💻 About Me
-I'm Machine learning engineer from Russia.
+I'm Data Engineer from Russia.

 ---